nguyenvanhai-0911/BlockChain_Project/Document/Token.md

 [[truffle_console]]
 ### *** Interacting with METoken using the Truffle console

-((("METoken (Mastering Ethereum Token)","interacting with via Truffle console", id="ix_10tokens-asciidoc11", range="startofrange")))((("Truffle","interacting with METoken via Truffle console", id="ix_10tokens-asciidoc12", range="startofrange")))We can interact with our contract on the +ganache+ blockchain using the Truffle console.
+We can interact with our contract on the +ganache+ blockchain using the Truffle console.
 This is an interactive JavaScript environment that provides access to the Truffle environment and, via web3, to the blockchain.
 In this case, we will connect the Truffle console to the +ganache+ blockchain:

 ++++
 <pre data-type="programlist">